Adding closed captions to your livestream through speech-to-text with correction

-Clevercast allows you to add closed captions to your livestream through automatic speech-to-text conversion.
+Clevercast allows you to add very accurate closed captions to your livestream through automatic speech-to-text conversion.
 Alternatively, you can use Clevercast to generate closed captions for your live stream through human transcription.

-The closed captions can be corrected by a human editor before they are shown in the livestream (or translated into other languages).
+Optionally, the closed captions can be corrected by a human editor before they are shown in the live stream.

-It is important to know that a livestream with speech-to-text captions has an exceptional delay of about 2 minutes.
-This means that the footage you broadcast will appear two minutes later in the (embedded) livestream player, where your viewers can view it along with the closed captions.
+It is important to know that a live stream with AI-generated captions currently has an exceptional delay of about 2 minutes.
+This means that the footage you broadcast will appear two minutes later in the (embedded) live stream player, where your viewers can view it along with the closed captions.

-This is necessary because speech-to-text services (currently) still need a relatively long time to generate accurate closed captions, and because we allow for 30 seconds of correction time by a human editor.
-Therefore, the livestream needs to be delayed so the closed captions remain in sync with the video.
+This is necessary because Automatic Speech Recognition (ASR) models (currently) still need sufficient speech context to generate accurate captions, and because we allow for 30 seconds of correction time by a human editor.
+Therefore, the live stream needs to be delayed so the closed captions remain in sync with the video.

-Setting up a livestream with speech-to-text captions is easy.
+Setting up a live stream with speech-to-text captions is easy.
 First, create a Multilingual Live event by selecting the language spoken in the livestream and choosing your preferred broadcast protocol (RTMP or SRT).
 Next, add the speech-to-text language to the event and, optionally, extra languages for automatic translation.
-You can also specify words and phrases that are likely to be used by the speakers (eg. names, technical words and phases…), to increase the accuracy of the speech-to-text conversion.

-Once this is done, you can copy the video player’s embed code to your site or platform.
+Once this is done, just copy the video player’s embed code to your site or platform.
 Viewers will initially see the poster image or message that you have set for the event.

 To make the livestream available to your viewers in the embedded player, follow our basic event flow.